A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Toolbox for the construction of the gordian cut

+We will apply this construction to the curves composing the sheaves $\fLk$ and $\fLkperp$.
+Notice that, if $\mathcal C$ is a framed closed curve of $\R^3$, then in general

+where the frame has been transported accordingly.
+However equality holds in case $\vec X$ is a constant function, since in that case $\Phi (\mathcal C, t)$ is a translate of $\mathcal C$.
+This observation leads us to introduce a variant of the Pontryagin construction for non-constant vector fields.

-The curve $t\mapsto v_t$ is now a continuous deformation of the initial function $v$, since $v_0=v$.
-We implement this idea to our needs, with a very specific choice of vector field $\vec X$.
-Since our aim is to push the sheave $\fL^{k, \perp}$ down according to $x_3$-direction with an intensity depending only on the $x_1$ and $x_2$ variables we will restrict ourselves to vector fields $\vec X$ of the form
+{\bf Vertical vector fields}.
+We implement the previous construction with a very specific choice of vector fields $\vec X$.
+Since our aim is to push the sheaf $\fLkperp$ down according to $x_3$-direction, we restrict ourselves to vector fields $\vec X$ of the form